atpage/tsfresh_ppi/README.md

 # tsfresh_ppi

-This package provides some peak-to-peak timing features to augment `tsfresh`.
+This package provides some peak-to-peak interval (PPI) variability features to augment `tsfresh` [1].
 Currently, `tsfresh` will find and count peaks using a couple of different methods.
 However, it does not measure the variability in timing between those peaks.

 ## Installation

-Clone this repo.
+Option 1: Clone this repo.
 Install prereqs from `requirements.txt`.
 Then install the cloned directory, e.g. with `pip3 install -e [repo path]`.

+Option 2: Install directly from PyPI (`tsfresh-ppi`).

 ## Usage